neuronumcybernetics/neuronum/README.md

 ### **About Neuronum**
-Neuronum is a framework to build serverless connected data networks automating the processing and distribution of data transmission, storage, and streaming.
+Neuronum is a framework to build serverless connected app & data gateways automating the processing and distribution of data transmission, storage, and streaming.

-### **Attributes & Features**
+### **Features**
 **Cell & Nodes**
 - Cell: Account to connect and interact with Neuronum
-- Nodes (Apps): Soft- and Hardware components hosting data gateways
+- Nodes (Apps): Soft- and Hardware components hosting gateways

-**Data Gateways**
+**Gateways**
 - Transmitters (TX): Securely transmit and receive data packages
 - Circuits (CTX): Store data in cloud-based key-value-label databases
 - Streams (STX): Stream, synchronize, and control data in real time